mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 Let's start with *Word Count* on unbounded stream of text lines.
 The pipeline produces the cardinality of each observed word.
-Because this is a streaming pipeline, the results are materialized periodically on every minute.
+Because this is a streaming pipeline, the results are materialized periodically - in this case every minute.

 For example, the following stream of lines:
 ```